OctopusDeploy/blog/blog/2021-12/deploying-dacpac/index.md

 description: Learn how to deploy SQL Server DACPAC using Octopus Deploy.
 author: shawn.sesna@octopus.com
 visibility: public
-published: 2021-12-06-1400
+published: 2021-12-15-1400
 metaImage: blogimage-deploysqlserverdacpacwithoctopusdeploy-2021.png
 bannerImage: blogimage-deploysqlserverdacpacwithoctopusdeploy-2021.png
 bannerImageAlt: A purple package that says DACPAC traveling between the Octopus Deploy logo and a blue server on a conveyer belt.
 isFeatured: false
 tags:
+ - DevOps
- -
+ - Database Deployments
 ---

-Database Administrators (DBAs) will sometimes cringe at the mere mention of automating a database deployment.
-Their job is to make sure that the server and databases remain available and healthy, so any process outside of their control sometimes makes them nervous.
-Introducing something that can make wholesale changes to the database structure or data automatically seems like a stark contrast to their duties.
-However, using DACPAC with Octopus Deploy to automate deployment to SQL Server can assist you in your DevOps journey.
-This post demonstrates automating database updates to Microsoft SQL Server using DACPAC and Octopus Deploy from project creation to deployment.
+Database Administrators (DBAs) often cringe at the mere mention of automating a database deployment.
+Their job is to make sure the server and databases remain available and healthy, so processes outside of their control can make them nervous.
+Introducing a process that makes wholesale changes to the database structure or data automatically seems like a stark contrast to their duties.
+However, using DACPAC with Octopus Deploy to automate deployments to SQL Server can assist you in your DevOps journey.

+This post demonstrates automating database updates to Microsoft SQL Server using DACPAC and Octopus Deploy, from project creation to deployment.

-## Sakila
+## Sample project: Sakila
-This post will deploy the [sakila](https://bitbucket.org/octopussamples/sakila/src/master/src/dacpac/mssql/) database to a Microsoft SQL Server.
-This project contains tables, constraints, stored procedures, views, and user defined functions as to demonstrate the full capabilities of the Microsoft DACPAC technology.
+This post will deploy the [Sakila](https://bitbucket.org/octopussamples/sakila/src/master/src/dacpac/mssql/) database to a Microsoft SQL Server.

+The Sakila project contains tables, constraints, stored procedures, views, and user defined functions to demonstrate the full capabilities of the Microsoft DACPAC technology.

 ::info
-The sakila git repo contains source code for deploying the sakila database to multiple database technologies using different deployment methods.
-This post will focus specifically on the Microsoft DACPAC version.
+The Sakila Git repo contains source code for deploying the Sakila database to multiple database technologies using different deployment methods.
+This post focusses specifically on the Microsoft DACPAC version.
 ::

 ## Creating the database project
-Out of the box, Visual Studio does not come with the SQL Server Database Project type.
-In order to create them, you must first install the [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt) (SSDT) extension.
-SSDT contains project types for Database Projects, SQL Server Reporting Services (SSRS) projects, and SQL Server Integration Services (SSIS) projects.
+Out-of-the-box, Visual Studio does not come with the SQL Server Database Project type.
+To create them, you must first install the [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt) (SSDT) extension.
+SSDT contains project types for database projects, SQL Server Reporting Services (SSRS) projects, and SQL Server Integration Services (SSIS) projects.

-Once the extension has been installed, create a new project and choose the SQL Server category, SQL Server Database Project type
+After the extension has been installed, create a new project, and choose the SQL Server category, SQL Server Database Project type.

 ![](visual-studio-new-project.png)